fbpx

 If you’re a victim of fraud or identity theft

-• Call us immediately at (250) 495-6522 or contact our branch
+• Call us immediately at (250) 495-6522 or visit the branch

 • Cancel your credit cards and call your credit card provider